alfahami/docker-cheat-sheet/README.md

 ## Waht is a Docker Image <a name="images"></a>

-Images are multi-layered self-contained files that act as the template for creating containers.They are like a frozen, read-only copy of a container and can be exchanged through registries.
-The OCI (Open Container Initiative) defined a standard specification for images which is complied by the major containerization engines out there. a docker image can be used with another runtime like Podman without any additional hassle.
+Images are multi-layered self-contained files that act as the template for creating containers.They are like a frozen, read-only copy of a container and can be exchanged through registries.<br> The OCI (Open Container Initiative) defined a standard specification for images which is complied by the major containerization engines out there. a docker image can be used with another runtime like Podman without any additional hassle.
 Containers are just image in running states.

 ## What is a Docker Registry <a name="registry"></a>